Finding the Law of the Micro-States and Small Jurisdictions of Europe

 16. The Micro-States and Small Jurisdictions of Europe

-Our visits to national and parliamentary libraries in the jurisdictions under review, substantive research and extensive Web and OPAC searches yielded the sources shown below, by country and territory.
+Our visits to national and parliamentary libraries in the jurisdictions under review, substantive research, and extensive Web and OPAC searches yielded the sources shown below, which are organized by country and territory.

 16.1. Åland Islands